carltonf/carltonf-blog-source/_posts/2016-08-27-try-out-bash-on-unbuntu-on-windows.md

 Then I tried to `ping` and it didn't work for some permission issues.

-GUI-Emacs failed to work {% sidenote sn-cli-emacs The CLI version worked without a problem, but in terminal I actually prefer `vim` over `Emacs`. %}, but GUI-`Spacemacs` can almost work.
+GUI-Emacs failed to work {% sidenote sn-cli-emacs The CLI version worked without a problem, but these days in terminal I actually prefer `vim` over `Emacs`. %}, but GUI-`Spacemacs` can almost work.
 The vanilla `Emacs` window showed up but didn't react to any input. `Spacemacs` started normally but the window could not be resized, startup parameters like `geometry` settings didn't work. {% sidenote sn-spacemacs-works The fact that `Spacemacs` can "work" but the vanilla one doesn't is really intriguing, though I didn't spend effort to investigate the cause. %} I've followed threads like